 The Egg Inspection Section enforces the requirements of the Maryland Egg Law to ensure consumers are purchasing accurately labeled, fresh, high quality and wholesome eggs.
 MDA inspectors randomly visit grocery stores, restaurants, warehouses and other businesses handling eggs to enforce the requirements of the law.
 This Section also administers the voluntary Maryland Egg Quality Assurance Program designed to reduce the risk of Salmonella enteritidis contamination of eggs.

 The Grain Dealers Law Section administers the enforcement of the Grain Dealers Licensing Law.
 All persons purchasing grain from a producer are required to obtain a license annually.
 To obtain a license, they must submit documentation of a minimum financial net worth and insurance coverage for grain.

-The Organic Certification Section conducts inspections and reviews organic production and handling operations as an U.S.D.A. accredited certifier.
+The Organic Certification Section conducts inspections and reviews organic production and handling operations as an USDA accredited certifying agency.
 Operations meeting the National Organic Program's standards are issued a certificate by MDA.

 50 Harry S. Truman Parkway, Annapolis, MD 21401